 In other words, dbSheetClient uses the same interface as Excel.

-dbSheetClient consists of a server version that operates on the server-side, an execution version that operates on a client-side, and a development version that creates the definition files that act as an instruction document for the execution version.
+dbSheetClient consists of a Server component that operates on the server-side, a Runtime component that operates on the client-side, and a Development component that creates the definition files that act as an instruction document for the Runtime component.

 Challenges faced by using standardized Excel and Access files:

 Cumbersome Excel operations lead to mistakes!
-Excel Books are managed manually and below are some of the challenges faced;
+Excel Workbooks are managed manually and below are some of the challenges faced:

 - Sharing information on the file level.